utilitywarehouse/uw-lib-authz.js/README.md

 ```

-It is also possible to perform authorize manually, where necessary:
+It is also possible to perform authorization manually, where necessary:

 ```node
 const authorization = require('uw-lib-authz.js');